Joe Cunningham (American politician)

-Joseph Kendrick Cunningham (born May 26, 1982) is an American politician, lawyer and former engineer who served as the U.S. representative for South Carolina's 1st congressional district from 2019 to 2021.
-The district includes much of South Carolina's share of the Atlantic Coast, from Charleston to Hilton Head Island.
+Joseph Kendrick Cunningham (born May 26, 1982) is an American lawyer and politician who was the U.S. representative for South Carolina's 1st congressional district from 2019 to 2021.

-A member of the Democratic Party, Cunningham narrowly defeated Republican state representative Katie Arrington in the 2018 general election.
-He lost his 2020 re-election bid in another close race to Republican state representative Nancy Mace after one term in Congress.

-He was the Democratic nominee in the 2022 South Carolina gubernatorial election and faced incumbent Republican governor Henry McMaster in November but was defeated.
+A member of the Democratic Party, Cunningham narrowly defeated Republican state representative Katie Arrington in the 2018 general election for South Carolina's 1st congressional district.
+After one term in Congress, he lost his 2020 re-election bid in another narrow race to Republican state representative Nancy Mace.
+He was then the Democratic nominee in the 2022 South Carolina gubernatorial election, losing to incumbent Republican governor Henry McMaster.

 Early life, education and career

 Cunningham was born in Caldwell County, Kentucky, and grew up in Kuttawa, Kentucky.
 He graduated from Lyon County High School in 2000.
 Cunningham attended the College of Charleston for two years before transferring to Florida Atlantic University in 2002, where he obtained his Bachelor of Science in ocean engineering in 2005.

-Cunningham became an ocean engineer with a consulting company in Naples, Florida, and was laid off after about five years.
-He spent some time learning Spanish in South America, enrolled in law school at Northern Kentucky University's Salmon P. Chase College of Law in 2011, and graduated in 2014.
-He then worked as a construction attorney for Charleston firm Lyles & Lyles and co-owned the Soul Yoga + Wellness yoga studio with his wife before campaigning for political office.
-On March 16, 2023, Cunningham announced the launch Cunningham Consulting, a consulting firm specializing in public affairs, government relations and advocacy.
+After five years as an ocean engineer with a consulting company in Naples, Florida, Cunningham spent some time learning Spanish in South America, then enrolled in law school at Northern Kentucky University's Salmon P. Chase College of Law in 2011 and graduated in 2014.
+He then worked as a construction attorney for Charleston firm Lyles & Lyles and co-owned a yoga studio with his wife before campaigning for political office.